LucaSain/portfolio/src/pages/courses/Calculus/Course 1.md

 ## Exercises:

-Calculate the integral and determine the convergence of:
+Study the nature of the integrals:

 $$\int_0^1\frac{1}{\sqrt{x}}dx$$

 1. Let's write down the integral: